-However, the point-based alternating workflow inevitably brings two issues to DBIE: (\emph{i}) point-based drag often suffers from high ambiguity and struggles to align with users' intentions, thus severely compromising the precision of the drag process; (\emph{ii}) tackling DBIE through an alternating process of motion supervision and point tracking is not only cumbersome but also fails to always yield high-quality results, as accurately estimating the updated positions of handle points in each dragging iteration is both challenging and time-consuming \cite{FreeDrag,StableDrag}.
-Also, given that point-based motion supervision offers only limited structural cues about visual scenes, it cannot effectively guide DBIE.
+However, the point-based alternating workflow inevitably brings two issues to DBIE: (\emph{i}) point-based drag suffers from high ambiguity and struggles to align with users' intentions, thereby severely compromising the precision of the editing process; (\emph{ii}) tackling DBIE through an alternating procedure of motion supervision and point tracking is not only cumbersome but also fails to always yield high-quality results, as accurately estimating the updated positions of handle points in each drag iteration is both challenging and time-consuming \cite{FreeDrag,StableDrag}.
+Besides, given that point-based motion supervision offers only limited structural cues about visual scenes, it cannot effectively guide DBIE.

 Recently, ClipDrag \cite{CLIPDrag} sought to mitigate ambiguity by incorporating constraints from text prompts.
 Nonetheless, as a form of high-level descriptions, texts are often too vague to provide control signals required by fine-grained image manipulation \cite{DragDiffusion,ControlNet}.
-For example, as shown in Figure \ref{figure:1}, even with the guidance of the prompt ``rotate the cat's head around its left cheek as the central point'', ClipDrag still fails to achieve the desired outcome.
+For example, as shown in Figure~\ref{figure:1}, even with the guidance of the prompt ``rotate the cat's head around its left cheek as the central point'', ClipDrag still fails to achieve the desired outcome.
 To boost DBIE's efficiency, FastDrag \cite{FastDrag} and RegionDrag \cite{RegionDrag} proposed using predefined mapping functions, rather than the learnable alternating paradigm.
-However, the warpage function used in \cite{FastDrag} is not flexible enough to handle all editing tasks and is prone to yielding unrealistic results, e.g., it causes the unnatural deformation of the cat's head and the handbell in Figure \ref{figure:1}, which severely lowers the images' quality.
-RegionDrag is based on copy-and-paste and requires users to predefine the target shape of edited objects, thereby inherently limiting its applicability in non-rigid scenarios where the shape is usually difficult for users to determine.
-Also, as exhibited in Figure \ref{figure:1}, it easily results in artifacts in the edited areas of images during dragging.
+However, unfortunately, the warpage function and the copy-and-paste strategy used in FastDrag and RegionDrag are not flexible enough to handle all editing tasks and are prone to yielding unrealistic or unnatural results---such as the distorted cat’s head, deformed handbell, and visible artifacts in the edited areas shown in Figure \ref{figure:1}---thus severely degrading image quality.